-Loosen the screw (1) counter-clockwise and remove the hood (2).
+Unscrew the hood lock (1) counter-clockwise and remove the hood (2).

 Push up the combination switch (3) (Choke position) to prevent dirt particles from falling into the carburetor.

-Pull the air filter cover tab (4) slightly in the direction of the arrow, and remove the air filter cover.
-Remove the air filter (5).
+Pull the air filter (4) up and out.

 IMPORTANT: Cover the intake opening with a clean cloth to prevent dirt particles from getting into the carburetor.